Remod-org/Teleportication/README.md

 #### Global Options
     - `useClans` -- Use various Clans plugins for determining relationships
+    - `useSteam` -- Use the SteamFriends plugin for determining relationships based on Steam friends
     - `useFriends` -- Use various Friends plugins for determining relationships
     - `useEconomics` -- Use the Economics plugin to allow for player bypass of cooldowns.
     - `useServerRewards` -- Use the ServerRewards plugin to allow for player bypass of cooldowns.